ts-shape¤

 DataFrame-First

-Every operation accepts and returns Pandas DataFrames.
-No proprietary formats, no lock-in — plug into any notebook or dashboard.
+Every operation takes and returns a Pandas DataFrame.
+No proprietary formats, no lock-in — drop straight into any notebook or pipeline.

 -